freelan-developers/teapot/docs/source/the_party_file.rst

 Filters are a way to differentiate :term:`teapot` execution accross platforms and environments.
 A :term:`filter` is basically a test whose result is boolean.
 It answers a simple question like: am on Windows ?
 Is MinGW available ?

-*tea-party* comes with several built-in filters:
+*teapot* comes with several built-in filters:

 ========= ====================================================================================
 Filter    Role